biobakery/MetaPhlAn/README.md

   --avoid_disqm         Descrivate the procedure of disambiguating the quasi-markers based on the
                         marker abundance pattern found in the sample.
-It is generally recommended too keep the disambiguation procedure in order to minimize false positives --bowtie2_exe BOWTIE2_EXE
-                        Full path and name of the BowTie2 executable.
-This option allows MetaPhlAn to reach the executable even when it is not in the system PATH or the system PATH is unreachable --bowtie2out FILE_NAME
+It is generally recommended too keep the disambiguation procedure in order to minimize false positives --stat                EXPERIMENTAL!
+Statistical approach for converting marker abundances into clade abundances 'avg_g'  : clade global (i.e. normalizing all markers together) average 'avg_l'  : average of length-normalized marker counts 'tavg_g' : truncated clade global average at --stat_q quantile 'tavg_l' : trunated average of length-normalized marker counts (at --stat_q) 'wavg_g' : winsorized clade global average (at --stat_q) 'wavg_l' : winsorized average of length-normalized marker counts (at --stat_q) 'med'    : median of length-normalized marker counts [default tavg_g]

+Additional analysis types and arguments:
+  -t ANALYSIS TYPE      Type of analysis to perform:
+                         * rel_ab: profiling a metagenomes in terms of relative abundances
+                         * reads_map: mapping from reads to clades (only reads hitting a marker)
+                         * clade_profiles: normalized marker counts for clades with at least a non-null marker
+                         * marker_ab_table: normalized marker counts (only when > 0.0 and normalized by metagenome size if --nreads is specified)
+                         * marker_pres_table: list of markers present in the sample (threshold at 1.0 if not differently specified with --pres_th
+                        [default 'rel_ab']
+  --nreads NUMBER_OF_READS
+                        The total number of reads in the original metagenome.
+It is used only when -t marker_table is specified for normalizing the length-normalized counts with the metagenome size as well.
+No normalization applied if --nreads is not specified
+  --pres_th PRESENCE_THRESHOLD
+                        Threshold for calling a marker present by the -t marker_pres_table option --clade               The clade for clade_specific_strain_tracker analysis --min_ab              The minimum percentage abundace for the clade in the clade_specific_strain_tracker analysis -h, --help            show this help message and exit

+Output arguments:
-                        The file for saving the output of BowTie2 --no_map              Avoid storing the --bowtie2out map file -o output file, --output_file output file
+  -o output file, --output_file output file
-                        The output file (if not specified as positional argument) --nproc N             The number of CPUs to use for parallelizing the mapping [default 1, i.e. no parallelism] --biom biom_output, --biom_output_file biom_output
+                        The output file (if not specified as positional argument) --biom biom_output, --biom_output_file biom_output
                         If requesting biom file output: The name of the output file in biom format --mdelim mdelim, --metadata_delimiter_char mdelim
                         Delimiter for bug metadata: - defaults to pipe. e.g. the pipe in k__Bacteria|p__Proteobacteria

+Other arguments:
+  --nproc N             The number of CPUs to use for parallelizing the mapping
+                        [default 1, i.e. no parallelism]
+  -v, --version         Prints the current MetaPhlAn version and exit

 ```

 ##**Utility Scripts**##